-- Thank you so much for your interested in the Emerging Leaders in Aging Program.
+- Thank you so much for your interest in the Emerging Leaders in Aging Program.
 Please download our application instructions here.

-- Once you gather your personal information requirements, your personal statement, leadership practicum description, and letters of support, please feel free to click the below link and it will take you to our application form.
+- Once you gather your personal information, your personal statement, leadership practicum description, letters of support, and CV, please click this link and it will take you to our application form.

 Applicants must demonstrate a clear commitment to the field of aging.
 Participants will be advanced junior or mid-career health professionals working in a clinical, research, policy or education program.
 The program seeks rising leaders, including clinical, education, and research program directors.